 The systems that keep Halidom alive do not survive because of the genius of their design.
 They survive because ordinary people continue maintaining them.

 The Cloudline was never meant to divide.
-It takes four people from four different worlds, and the willingness to climb toward each other.
+It takes four people from four different worlds and the willingness to climb toward each other.

-People make mistakes.
+Everyone makes mistakes.
 Some cause real harm.
 Healing begins when people choose forgiveness over vengeance.